 Large Construction Activities.
 For all large construction activities (involving the disturbance of five or more acres of land or will disturb less than five acres, but is a part of a larger common plan of development or sale which will disturb five or more acres of land), the post construction BMP(s) chosen must be able to detain storm water runoff for protection of the stream channels, stream erosion control, and improved water quality.
+The BMP(s) chosen must be compatible with site and soil conditions.
 Structural (designed) post-construction storm water treatment practices shall be incorporated into the permanent drainage system for the site.
 The BMP(s) chosen must be sized to treat the water quality volume (WQv) and ensure compliance with Ohio's Water Quality Standards in OAC Chapter 3745-1.
-The WQv shall be equivalent to the volume of runoff from a

-0.75-inch rainfall and shall be determined according to one of the two following methods:
+The WQv shall be equivalent to the volume of runoff from a 0.75-inch rainfall and shall be determined according to the following equation: